-This Chocolate Streusel Coffee Cake was inspired by a visit to Zingerman’s Bakehouse, where we sampled both their cake and coffee.
-After tasting one of their coconut & lime flavored cakes, I couldn’t wait to get home and try making one.
+This Chocolate Streusel Coffee Cake was inspired by a visit to Zingerman's Bakehouse.
+After tasting one of their coconut & lime flavored cakes, I couldn't wait to get home and try making one.
 Alas, it was not the coconut & lime cake that came out of my kitchen, but this chocolate streusel topped cake.

-Based on how much fun I had making Chocolate Streusel Coffee Cake, I kind of want to open up a little shop and just make flavored coffee cakes all day.
-Here’s another photo.
+Based on how much fun I had making a chocolate coffee cake, I kind of want to open up a little shop and just make flavored coffee cakes all day.
+Here's another photo.

 This recipe, which I hope to be the first of many more, is based on one from an old magazine called Chocolatier.
-It’s a vanilla flavored coffee cake with a cinnamon sugar and chocolate chip filling plus a topping of chocolate flavored streusel.
+It's a vanilla flavored coffee cake with a cinnamon sugar and chocolate chip filling andstreusel.
 The texture is different than my usual coffee cake in that it is a bit sturdier and not as smooth, but it works with the texture of the filling.

 The cake is so good I've made it twice.